ezzylan/zassprint-calculator/README.md

-# ZassPrint Calculator
+# ZassPrint Calculator CLI

-A Python script that acts as a specialized calculator for the printing service [ZassPrint](https://zassprint.com/).
+A Python CLI that acts as a specialized calculator for the printing service [ZassPrint](https://zassprint.com/).